-I. PGY1 Residency Program Purpose Statement
+II.
+PGY1 Residency Program Purpose Statement

-The purpose of the Bayhealth postgraduate year one residency program is to build upon the Doctor of Pharmacy (PharmD) education and contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions.
-Also, the program will assist the resident to become eligible for postgraduate year two (PGY2) pharmacy residency training and/or board certification, after successfully completing the residency year.
+The purpose of the Bayhealth postgraduate year one residency program is to build upon the Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, to help them become eligible for board certification, prepare for clinical acute care positions, adjunct faculty positions, or for postgraduate year two training in a focused practice area.